Ageratina altissima: Distribution and habitat

-A altissima is native to the central and eastern United States, from Texas in the west to Maine in the east and north, and Florida in the south.
+A. altissima is native to the central and eastern United States, from Texas in the west to Maine in the east and north, and Florida in the south.
 The species is also native in Canada in Quebec, Ontario, and the Northwest Territories.
-The species is adaptive to different growing conditions; it is found in woods and brush thickets and also in shady areas with open bare ground, and it can be weedy in shady landscapes and hedgerows.
+The species is adaptive to different growing conditions: it is found in woods and brush thickets and also in shady areas with open bare ground, and it can be weedy in shady landscapes and hedgerows.

 Ecology

 The plant blooms in the fall, from July to October.
 Its nectar attracts many species of butterflies and moths, bees, wasps, and flies.
 It is a larval host for a few varieties of moths, including the Clymene moth (Haploa clymene), Leucospilapteryx venustella, and the hitched dart moth (Melanchra adjuncta).

+Galls

+This species is host to the following insect induced galls: